Subspace Variational Quantum Simulation: Fidelity Lower Bounds as Measures of Training Success: Methods

 In the framework of VQAs, a major challenge is the barren plateau phenomenon, where the cost function exhibits exponentially vanishing gradients as the number of qubits increases, leading to exponential sampling overhead during optimization.
 Despite this challenge, it has been shown that, for fidelity-based cost functions, the variance of the cost function admits a plynomial lower bound in the number of qubits near certain initialization points, known as \emph{warm starts} \cite{puig2025variational}.
 Notably, this result has been derived specifically for the case of single-state optimization, where a PQC is iteratively trained to approximate the Trotter evolution of a single input state.
 This finding provides theoretical support for the effectiveness of warm-start strategies in mitigating barren plateaus during iterative training, at least in the single-state setting.

 In our framework, however, the cost function is defined as the sum of multiple fidelity terms as given in Eq.~\eqref{eq:cost_m}.
 We, therefore, generalize the warm-start analysis for fidelity-based cost functions to the case involving a sum over multiple fidelities.
 The key idea behind the generalization is that, although the fidelity terms appear mixed together within a square during the computation of the variance, the variance can be linearly decomposed into individual terms corresponding to each fidelity.
 As a result, for sufficiently small $\delta t$, the variance of the the cost function in Eq.~\eqref{eq:cost_m} at each time step $m$ has a polynomial lower bound with respect to the number of qubits, within a small hypercube centered at the previous optimum point from the $(m{-}1)$-th step.
-The formal statement and the proof are presented in Appendix~\ref{sec:ws_statement}.
+The formal statement is presented in Appendix~\ref{sec:ws_statement}, and the full proof is provided in Supplementary material.